or if using yarn:

 Note that if you do not intend to use Laika for testing production code, you can use the --save-dev flag (or --dev in case of yarn) to install it as a development dependency.

-For tests that run on your production code, you'll likely want to load the link conditionally, so that it is not downloaded by your users, but only in certain scenarios, e.g. inside of your browser test runner.
+For tests that run on your production code, you'll likely want to load the link conditionally, so that it is not downloaded by your users, but only in certain scenarios, such as inside of your browser test runner.

-Include the link wherever you like in your chain of links, however we recommend putting it right before the connection with the backend occurs for most accurate results.
+Include the link wherever you like in your chain of links.
+We recommend putting it right before the connection with the backend occurs for the most accurate results.

 import { createLazyLoadableLaikaLink } from '@zendesk/laika'